scriptology/settlers-doc/docs/getting-started.md

    - Your Telegram account is automatically used to create your game profile
    - By default, we use your Telegram name as your display name
    - You can change your display name anytime in profile settings for privacy
-   - Your game identity can be completely separate from your Telegram profile

 2. **Understanding the Map**